abhi18av/cookiecutter-nextflow/{{ cookiecutter.repo_name }}/.github/CONTRIBUTING.md

 # nf-core/mnaseseq: Contributing Guidelines

 Hi there!
-Many thanks for taking an interest in improving nf-core/mnaseseq.
+Many thanks for taking an interest in improving user/pipeline.

 We try to manage the required tasks for nf-core/mnaseseq using GitHub issues, you probably came to this page when creating one.
 Please use the pre-filled template to save time.

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

-> If you need help using or modifying nf-core/mnaseseq then the best place to ask is on the pipeline channel on [Slack](https://nf-core-invite.herokuapp.com/).